MLHale/nebraska-gencyber/teachers/github/README.md

 #### Domain Separation
 Good fences make good neighbors.
-- It is good to separate source code from, build and runtime environment
+- It is good to separate source code from build and runtime environments
 - Version control for source code prevents accidental or unauthorized changes
+- Eliminate dead code

 #### Modularization
 The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules.